Telesoftware: History

 During that time, software was broadcast at various times on all of the (then) four terrestrial TV channels.
 Telesoftware and tutorials were available on Ceefax (BBC teletext service) for the BBC Micro via its teletext adapter between 1983 and 1989 and was generally transmitted for a period of one week.
 The BBC Ceefax Telesoftware service was managed by Jeremy Brayshaw.
 Most of the Telesoftware programming tutorials were written by Gordon Horsington and they, as well as most of the software, are still available from the online Telesoftware archives (see the external links below).
 Gathering of the software (often referred to as "downloading", though, as there was no uplink request needed nor used, not really "downloading" as such) could take place from Friday evening to the following Thursday evening.
-As the updating took place on a Friday, it was advised not to attempt to gather the software between 9am and 7pm on Fridays.
+As the updating took place on a Friday, it was advised not to attempt to gather the software between 9 am and 7 pm on Fridays.

 Other channels provided for several other computers via a range of adapters and set-top boxes.
 The same delivery system was also used to deliver satellite weather images from the Meteosat satellite for download.

 Although none of the early telesoftware initiatives survived, many of the techniques are now at the heart of the latest digital television systems.

 Various archives of BBC Ceefax Telesoftware are preserved on the internet.